listen: you are not yourself.

 ― Rebecca Solnit, The Faraway Nearby

-I've just started re-reading Rebecca Solnit's The Faraway Nearby, and as always, I gasped when I read her words, like I'd been kicked hard between my shoulder blades; the air was forced out of my lungs.
+As always, I gasped when I read her words, like I'd been kicked hard between my shoulder blades; the air was forced out of my lungs.

 When I lived in Manhattan --- when I was busy and running on auto-pilot --- I had a recurring dream, and I'd awaken with my mouth in a wide Munchian gape.
 Some nights I dozed so lightly that I couldn't quite tell what side of sleep I was on; I dreamt that I was taking an enormous bite out of a cannonball-sized rock that had been mysteriously rolled to my feet in the middle of an empty field.
-It was a dream of stability, of the desire for control, and stasis; it was about the need for something constant and sure at a time of crazy uncertainty.
+It was a dream of stability, of the desire for control, and stasis; it was about the need for something constant and sure at a time of terrible uncertainty.
 I sat up in bed with my jaw aching and my head splitting, my mouth open in attempt to swallow up the loose threads and the porousness of life where every experience --- good or hideous --- travels through you, blows you around like a tumbleweed in a tornado, and where change is the only thing you can ever really be sure of, beyond death and taxes.

 But change --- too much of it too fast --- can take a toll, and leave you spinning like a Dervish.
 Some years ago, at the invitation of a dear friend, we went to the coast of Maine for the first time, to her pond-side summer cottage.
 We packed up the car and the dogs (there were two back then) and the books and off we went, to catch our breath from the psychic whirlwind that had been the previous few months: the bone-aching grief over losing people we love to both death and rage, the nonstop traveling, the publication of my first memoir, the expectations and the deadlines, the forgettings and misrememberings, the gorgeous births and digital smiles, the boundaries vaporized, the sad feelings and the hearts broken.
 Never having seen it, I imagined --- I prayed, somehow --- that the cottage walls would be white-washed, as though the broad brushstrokes and watery paint on wood might engulf me; miraculously, they were, the floor newly glazed like a sea of Devon cream.
 When the sun streamed in through the wide windows facing the water, everything --- the books, the boxes of toys, the Legos on the coffee table, the paintings --- shone quietly in the house; it felt fresh and filled with another family's love.